 - Bake the shortbread for 15 minutes, until just golden brown.

-- In a medium bowl, mix the softened butter, lemon juice, and powdered Monkfruit with a hand mixer on low.
+- In a medium bowl, mix the lemon juice, and powdered Monkfruit with a hand mixer on low.
 When combined, add the eggs – one at a time until combined.
 Add the egg yolk and when smooth, mix in the coconut flour.

 - Remove the shortbread crust from the oven and pour the lemon mixture on top